 - West Coast Swing is a stylish slot dance.
 It can be used with any tempo music, however, it’s particularly suited to a slower, bluesy type of music.
 It’s distinguished by the liberal use of breaks (accents to the music), although, like all styles of Swing dances, it incorporates turns and spins as well.

 - Hustle was brought to us by the younger crowd in 1970s New York City.
-It was the return of partner dancing in discos after years of everyone doing their own thing.
+It led to the return of partner dancing in discos after years of everyone doing their own thing.
 Although the timing is different, it’s closest in steps to East Coast Swing.
 It uses the same rotation and many of the same turns and spins.

 - Single, Double, and Triple rhythm variations.
 In dancing a single rhythm you’ll do one action for every 2 beats of music, double rhythm has 2 actions for 2 beats, and triple rhythm will consist of 3 actions for 2 beats of music.
 With this in mind, simply let the speed of the music help you decide which rhythm to dance.

 It’s easy to find lots of ways to make Swing dancing a part of your life.